-Rather than try to influence every individual decision maker to buy efficient equipment, it may be less costly and more effective to transform markets so that only efficient equipment is available.
+Rather than try to influence each of those large numbers of individual decision makers to buy efficient equipment, it may be less costly and more effective to transform markets such that only efficient equipment is available.
 The efficiency of the installed base of this end-use equipment will improve over time as the existing stock is retired.
 Even if a utility has an immediate need for new resources, it may be more cost-effective to allow natural appliance stock turnover to drive the efficiency gains in these small end uses rather than incur the relatively high administrative cost of obtaining the savings if done site-by-site.
 Similarly, efficiency gains in the equipment employed by large commercial and industrial customers (for example, motors) can also be obtained as the equipment is replaced.

-On the other end of the spectrum, there are large efficiency gains that can be achieved by improving the energy service system when equipment is being replaced or added.
-For example, replacing a large, old inefficient motor, with a new efficient one may result in a 2-to-3 percent gain in efficiency.
+On the other end of the spectrum, there are large efficiency gains that can be achieved by improving the energy service system when the equipment is being replaced (or added).
+For example, replacing a large, old, inefficient motor with a new efficient one may result in a 2-to-3 percent gain in efficiency.
 However, it may be possible to achieve a 10-to-20 percent improvement in efficiency by replacing the old motor with a new high efficiency one and a variable speed drive.
 Even greater savings may be achieved when process changes are undertaken.